annasomos/geosearch-autocomplete-homework/README.md

 # GeoSearch Autocomplete

-A take-home assignment for Aibo Frontend.
+A practice project for Mantine UI.
 This project implements a reusable, debounced GeoSearch Autocomplete component using the Open-Meteo Geocoding API.

 ## 🛠 Tech Stack